michael-0brien/cryojax/CONTRIBUTING.md

 To submit a feature request, open an a thread on the [issues](https://github.com/michael-0brien/cryojax/issues) page.
 There we can discuss if something is appropriate for the cryoJAX core library, or if it belongs in a separate library or workflow.

 After discussing the contribution and please implement a draft of it in your local fork of cryoJAX.
 Then, open a [pull request](https://github.com/michael-0brien/cryojax/pulls).
 If this is too cumbersome, you could provide the code from a script where you've implemented the feature in the [issues](https://github.com/michael-0brien/cryojax/issues) discussion thread.
-The cryoJAX developers can figure out how to place it in the package.
+The cryoJAX developers can help figure out how to place it in the package.
+Please open pull requests to the repository's `dev` branch.

 ### What belongs in the cryoJAX core library?